Figure 1. Biogas Plant in Asy-Syafa’at Ranch (top), Biogas and Bioslurry System (down).

 Another biogas processing advantage is the utilization of the biogas process residue known as bioslurry.
 The waste in the biogas storage would produce methane (CH4) gas and sludge through the anaerobic digestion.
 The methane gas or the biogas is then distributed along the pipeline as the cooking fuel while the sludge which called bioslurry could be used as the fertilizer.
 The bioslurry contains nutrients which benefit the plants and are proven to affect the plant growth better than the unprocessed animal waste fertilizer.
 Since Asy-Syafa’at Ranch located in the urban area, most of the fertilizers were sold to the decorative plant sellers rather than to farmers.
 Still, the bioslurry gives more added value to the animal waste.

-The ranch workers admitted that they doubt and worried about the biogas at first, but the constant learning and experience made them realized that the biogas had brought great benefit to the ranch.
+The ranch workers admitted that they doubt and worried about producing the biogas at first, but the constant learning and experience made them realized that the biogas had brought great benefit to the ranch.
 They no longer care about the LPG price and availability, since biogas could substitute LPG as the cooking fuel.
 Also, the bioslurry sale could make additional revenue.
-Although the biogas in this ranch was provided by the government, the owner was actually planned to build one himself before the government offered the grant.
+Although the biogas in this ranch was provided by the government, the owner actually planned to build one himself before the government offered the grant.
 The workers argued that even though the owner built the biogas himself without the government support, the initial cost required to build the biogas is worth with all the benefits and they recommended every ranch to build one.